seato/emacs.d/README.md

 Though one reason that has made me appreciate emacs more is the bash shell.

-The bash shell is on every linux system.
+The bash shell is on every *nix system.
 And it uses the GNU Readline library which utilizes emacs key-bindings by default.
 That means a lot of the typing tricks you've picked up for emacs will work in your bash shell.
 More on that [here](http://www.skorks.com/2009/09/bash-shortcuts-for-maximum-productivity/).

 It's a very petty reason, and you can easily switch the key-bindings to vi or customize it, but it's a the-more-you-know sort of thing.